 The output provided by Get-NetView, as the above list suggests, is voluminous.
 To help troubleshoot a given issue, only a very small amount of the information is likely useful to you.
 If, though, there is an issue in your network, this information is going to help you do the troubleshooting.

-Getting Ready
+Getting ready